 Other Risk Management

 The Department of Administrative Services (DOAS) has the responsibility for the State of Georgia of making and carrying out decisions that will minimize the adverse effects of accidental losses that involve State government assets.
 The State believes it is more economical to manage its risks internally and set aside assets for claim settlement.
 Accordingly, DOAS processes claims for risk of loss to which the State is exposed, including general liability, property and casualty, workers' compensation, unemployment compensation, and law enforcement officers' indemnification.
 Limited amounts of commercial insurance are purchased applicable to property, employee and automobile liability, fidelity and certain other risks.
-The Institution, as an organizational unit of the Technical College System of Georgia, is part of the State of Georgia reporting entity, and as such, is covered by the State of Georgia risk management program administered by DOAS.
+The College, as an organizational unit of the Technical College System of Georgia, is part of the State of Georgia reporting entity, and as such, is covered by the State of Georgia risk management program administered by DOAS.
 Premiums for the risk management program are charged to the various state organizations by DOAS to provide claims servicing and claims payment.

-NOTE 10: CONTINGENCIES
+NOTE 11: CONTINGENCIES